 RSE is lifelong learning process of acquiring information, developing skills and forming positive beliefs and attitudes about sex, sexuality, relationships and feelings (Sex Education Forum 1999).
-Relationships and Sex Education (RSE) is learning about the emotional, social and physical aspects of growing up, relationships, sex, sexuality and sexual health.
+Relationships education is learning about the emotional, social and physical aspects of growing up, relationships, gender, sexuality, sex and sexual health.
+We define sex education as drawing on knowledge of the human life cycle set out in our science curriculum which begins with the ways a baby could be conceived and born.
 It should support pupils gain accurate information, develop skills and form positive beliefs, values and attitudes.
 It also gives pupils essential skills for building positive, enjoyable, respectful, loving and non-exploitative friendships and relationships, staying safe both on and offline.
 This enables them to take responsibility for their body, relationships, reproduction, sexual health and wellbeing.
 Effective RSE can make a significant contribution to the development of the personal skills needed by pupils if they are to establish and maintain relationships.
 It also enables young people to make responsible and informed decisions about their health and well-being.